Exploring effects of IMF sampling and SN feedback injection on star formation and metallicity in ultra-faint dwarf galaxies: Results

-In terms of SFRs, the {\sc Burst} and {\sc SIMF} runs exhibit a highly bursty pattern, while the {\sc Indiv} run shows a more continuous trend.
-However, regarding the frequency of SN events, the {\sc SIMF} runs are expected to be as continuous as the {\sc Indiv} runs since SNe are triggered with time lags in the {\sc SIMF} runs.
-To quantify this burstiness, we use the B-parameter, as proposed by \citet{Applebaum2020}.
-The B-parameter is defined as $\rm B=(\sigma/\mu - 1)/(\sigma/\mu + 1)$, where $\sigma$ is the standard deviation of the SN rate and $\mu$ is the mean SN rate.
-The SN rate is computed using a time bin of 3 Myr, yielding values between -1 and 1, with higher values closer to 1 indicating greater burstiness.
+However, regarding the frequency of SN events, the {\sc Simf} runs are expected to be comparably continuous to the {\sc Indiv} runs, since individual SNe occur with delay times in the {\sc Simf} scheme.
+To quantify this burstiness of SN events, we adopt the B-parameter introduced by \citet{Applebaum2020}, defined as $\rm B=(\sigma/\mu - 1)/(\sigma/\mu + 1)$, where $\sigma$ is the standard deviation of the SN rate and $\mu$ is the mean SN rate.
+The SN rate is computed in 3~Myr time bins, yielding values between -1 and 1, with larger values (closer to 1) indicating stronger burstiness.
 In the {\sc Burst} run, multiple SNe are triggered simultaneously each time a star particle with a mass of $500\msun$ forms.
-On the other hand, for the {\sc SIMF} run, although stars are sampled from a single SSP particle, the SN events occur at different times according to their individual lifetimes.
-Therefore, time delays are applied to each stellar particle to account for timing differences when computing the B-parameter.
+In contrast, in the {\sc Simf} run, although stars are sampled from a single SSP particle, individual SNe occur at different times depending on stellar lifetimes.
+When computing the B-parameter, these time delays are explicitly accounted for to capture the temporal distribution of SN events.

-As demonstrated in Fig.~\ref{fig12}, the {\sc Burst} runs tend to show high B-parameter values above 0.8, indicating high burstiness, whereas the values in the {\sc SIMF} and {\sc Indiv} runs are lower than those of the {\sc Burst} run, implying a more continuous pattern.
-To sum up, in terms of SFRs, both the {\sc Burst} and {\sc SIMF} runs exhibit bursty patterns.
-However, when considering the SN rate, the {\sc SIMF} runs are as continuous as the {\sc Indiv} runs.
-Additionally, there is a trend that the B-parameter values decrease as progenitor masses increase, which is pronounced in the {\sc Halo1} case.
+As demonstrated in Fig.~\ref{fig10_Bparams}, the most {\sc Burst} runs tend to show high B-parameter values above 0.8, indicating high burstiness, whereas the values in the {\sc Simf} and {\sc Indiv} runs are lower than those of the {\sc Burst} run, implying a more continuous pattern.
+To sum up, in terms of SFRs, both the {\sc Burst} and {\sc Simf} runs exhibit bursty patterns.
+However, when considering the SN rate, the {\sc Simf} runs are as continuous as the {\sc Indiv} runs.
+Furthermore, there is a trend that the values of the B parameter decrease as the progenitor masses increase, which is pronounced in the {\sc Halo1} case.
 This means that as the mass of the progenitor halo increases, burstiness decreases, and star formation occurs more continuously.
-This result concurs with the expectation that smaller haloes are more susceptible to feedback, easily quenching star formation.
+This result concurs with the expectation that smaller haloes are more susceptible to feedback, allowing them to quench star formation easily.